 The halocline and acid cloud layers lend some serious interest to the dive.
 But the light which penetrates the cavern from the top right down to the cloud layer 100 feet beneath is truly awe-inspiring.
 Best seen on sunny days and admired from some distance below the surface, the view is one of the best to be found cave diving in Mexico.

 Q. How long is the dive?
 A. Around 40 minutes.
 Q. How deep will we go?
 A. Though the cavern stretches some distance beneath, we will go down to 120 feet.
 This is deep enough to see the stunning pillar of light which is one of the most talked-about features of El Pit, as well as the intriguing halocline layer and hydrogen sulphur cloud.
 Q. How far can I see when we get down there?
 A. Visibility in El Pit stretches to around 100 feet and often more.
 Q. Is there an entrance fee?
-A. Yes, there is a small entrance fee for the upkeep of the facilities.
+A. Yes, and it’s already included in the tour.
 Q. Can I park?
 A. Yes, there are parking spaces.
 Q. Are there a bathroom and showers?
 A. Yes, there is an ecological bathroom and showers.
 Q. Can I buy food and drinks there?
 A. No, there’s no shop at the cenote.
 Q. How easy is it to get into the cenote?
 A. These days, very easy.
 There are some nice stairs leading down into the water and a small area of decking to enable easier access.
 A rope and pulley system ensure that equipment can be raised and lowered out independently.
 It’s considered polite tip the person providing this service.

 Dive time: 40 minutes!
 Depth: 120 feet!
 Temperature: 78 degrees Fahrenheit!
 Tanks: 1 dive Certification: Advanced open water or show proof that you heave done deep dives.
 Bathrooms: Yes, ecological!
 Parking: Yes!
 Entrance fee: Yes!
 Snorkeling: Yes Visibility: 100 feet or more